 Overnight Trains or Buses

 I don’t recommend this, especially on buses.
 I had this one worked out for me during my 3-month trip around Southeast Asia.
 Moving from one city or country to another, covering at least an 8-hour of land trip, will save you a night of accommodation and give you a day for exploring the destination.
 On overnight bus, I had a 24-hour land trip from Laos to Vietnam while a sleeper train in Vietnam from Hanoi to Lao Cai.
 You can also have this overnight trains in Indonesia, Thailand, and Myanmar.
+There are several online channels where you can book bus and train tickets to your next destination, one of them is Bookaway.

 Eat Where the Locals Eat